 Historic Sites of Manitoba: Tivoli Theatre (115 Maryland Street, Winnipeg)

-Located at the northeast corner of Maryland Street and Westminster Avenue in Winnipeg, this theatre was designed by local architect Max Blankstein for Raymond Kershaw.
+Located at the northeast corner of Maryland Street and Westminster Avenue in Winnipeg, this building measuring 50 feet by 122 feet was designed by local architect Max Blankstein for Raymond Kershaw.
 Construction took place during 1927 and was overseen by contractors Fraser and MacDonald.
-The theatre was reportedly the first built under new city by-laws, with its fireproof structure comprised of concrete, brick, steel, Tyndall stone features, and a gypsum roof.
+It was reportedly the first theatre built under new city by-laws, with its fireproof structure comprised of concrete, brick, steel, Tyndall stone features, and a gypsum roof.
 Interior pneumatic air spring seating was acquired from Potter’s Limited, with cinema equipment boasting Daylite projection and two De Luxe motiograph projectors.
 A Casavant organ to provide musical accompaniment was purchased from a Saint-Hyacinthe, Quebec-based firm.
 Total costs amounted to $75,000 and its opening night was held on 3 November 1927.

 Kershaw, via Kershaw Theatre Limited (KT), owned and operated the facility into the early 1930s, at which time they negotiated a deal for Famous Players Canadian Corporation to take over.
 In 1936, KT sold the venue to Famous Players although the theatre continued to operated under the Tivoli name.
 It was sold to Canada Safeway in 1959 and converted into a grocery store.